 Which American Express Serve card is right for you?

-Choose from three prepaid cards in Serve’s suite: a basic prepaid card, a card with free reloads or another with cash back.
+Choose from three American Express prepaid cards: a basic card, a card with free reloads or another with cash back.

-Serve from American Express is a prepaid debit card that offers the convenience of Amex without monthly billing statements or overdraft charges.
+American Express Serve is a prepaid debit card that offers the convenience of Amex without monthly billing statements or overdraft charges.
 There are three Amex Serve cards to choose from — each with varying monthly fees, reload options and benefits to suit your individual needs.